-Asking for coverage of a drug that is not on our Drug List is sometimes called asking for a formulary exception.
+Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."

-Asking for removal of a restriction on coverage for a drug is sometimes called asking for a formulary exception.
+Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."